 After the postponement of his visit in March, Under Secretary of Commerce Sanchez visited Taipei in late October 2012.
 He highlighted the start on November 1 of the VWP for Taiwan's travelers to facilitate their visits to the United States for tourism and business.
 Sanchez welcomed the news that U.S. beef was again available, a step to strengthen confidence in Taiwan as a responsible trading partner.
 However, Taiwan has maintained a ban on ractopamine for pork.
-At a hearing of the Senate Finance Committee on March 19, 2013, Senator Grassley expressed concern that Taiwan has continued to "discriminate against pork" with an "unjustifiable barrier" despite an expectation of a resolution after Taiwan's political elections in January 2012.
+At a hearing of the Senate Finance Committee on March 19, 2013, Senator Grassley expressed concern that Taiwan has continued to "discriminate against pork" with an "unjustifiable barrier" despite an expectation of a resolution after Taiwan's political elections (in January 2012).

-Economic Issues32
+Economic Issues43

-Taiwan is a major innovator and producer of information technology (IT), broadly defined as computer hardware and software; telecommunications; and other knowledge-based industries.
-According to the Taiwanese government, Taiwan is the world's second-largest producer of ICT goods, although 83.3% of Taiwanese ICT products are produced outside Taiwan-mainly China.
-In 2010, Taiwan's ICT industry generated \$424.6 billion in revenues.33 Numerous surveys have identified Taiwan as a major leader in global technology.
+Taiwan is a major innovator and producer of information and communication technologies (ICT), broadly defined as technologies that provide access to information through telecommunications, including the Internet, wireless networks, cell phones, and other communication mediums.
+According to the Taiwan government, Taiwan firms located at home and abroad are the world's second-largest producer of ICT products.
+About 83% of Taiwan ICT products are produced outside Taiwan-mainly China.
+In 2010, Taiwan's ICT industry generated \$424.6 billion in revenues.
+Numerous surveys have identified Taiwan as a major leader in global technology.
 For example:

-A BusinessWeek survey of the 100 best performing global IT companies in 2009 listed 10 Taiwanese firms, 4 of which were among the world's top 10 IT firms.34
+A Business Week survey of the 100 best performing global information technology companies in 2009 listed 10 Taiwanese firms, 4 of which were among the world's top 10 technology firms.47

-31 Letter to Barack Obama from Representatives Edward Royce, Gerald Connolly, Donald Manzullo, Howard Berman, Gary Ackerman, Steve Chabot, Walter Jones, James Moran, Renee Ellmers, and Mike Kelly, July 5, 2012.
+42 Letter to Barack Obama from Representatives Edward Royce, Gerald Connolly, Donald Manzullo, Howard Berman, Gary Ackerman, Steve Chabot, Walter Jones, James Moran, Renee Ellmers, and Mike Kelly, July 5, 2012.

-32 Written by Wayne Morrison, Specialist in Asian Trade and Finance.
+43 Written by Wayne Morrison, Specialist in Asian Trade and Finance.